Bala-Medicherla/RNA_SEQ_analysis_R/README.md

 This project follows a simplified but realistic genomics analysis workflow, similar to the early stages of an RNA-seq study.

   1. **Data import and preparation**:
-     The expression matrix and sample metadata were read from Excel files.
-Gene identifiers were separated from the numeric expression values, and the data were formatted into a matrix suitable for downstream statistical analysis.

-  2. **Quality control (QC)**:
+     For this project, I generated a simulated RNA-seq dataset directly in R to reflect a realistic study setup.
+The gene expression values and sample information were      then organized into a clean matrix format so the data could be used for downstream analysis
      Basic quality checks were performed by calculating library sizes (total expression per sample).
 These were visualized using bar plots to ensure that no samples showed     extreme or unexpected behavior.

   3. **Log transformation**:
       A log₂(x + 1) transformation was applied to stabilize variance across genes.
 This step helps make downstream visualizations, such as PCA and heatmaps, easier to interpret.